How to Match Training by Industry & Employee Group

-Since most of the customers we work with have trouble aligning training topics with personnel and teams, I would divide them into 5-groups: dietary, laundry, maintenance, nursing and housekeeping.
+Since most of the customers we work with have trouble aligning OSHA safety training topics with personnel and teams, I would divide them into 5-groups: dietary, laundry, maintenance, nursing and housekeeping.
 And for nursing I would include any level of care-staff, including physical therapy, occupational therapy, and possibly even the admins if they are asked to pitch-in with resident cares when staffing is low (it is always low).

-To satisfy OSHA safety training requirements and simplify what can be a tiresome exercise for large employers with many diverse job types, I am recommending the following training topics as appropriate for each of the five aforementioned long-term care employee groups.
+To satisfy OSHA training requirements and simplify what can be a tiresome exercise for large employers with many diverse job types, I am recommending the following OSHA training topics as appropriate for each of the five aforementioned long-term care employee groups.

 - Caring for the Family Experiencing Perinatal Death

 - Communicating with the Bereaved